 Different classes of instructions use a different selection of the available components in the data path.
 It is common to group such instructions into four classes: arithmetic, load, store, and branch.
-Within one such class the instructions are quite similar, and it is often enough to understand one of them in order to understand them all.
+Within one such class the instructions are quite similar, and it is often enough to understand one of them well, in order to understand them all.

 The arithmetic instructions are sometimes also called register instructions, because they perform an operation with two source and one destination registers.
-We will now study how an arithmetic instruction goes through the pipeline.
+We will now examine how an arithmetic instruction goes through the various stages of the pipeline.